The CYJ Camper Promise

 - Take Care of Camp.
 Keep your bunk clean, use the camp’s things carefully, and treat camp property like it’s your home.
 If you break or damage something on purpose, your family may need to help fix or replace it.
 Of course, if it’s an accident, let your counselor know so they can help clean it up and fix it.

 - Celebrate Jewish Life.
 CYJ brings together people from all kinds of Jewish backgrounds.
 Sometimes we’ll do things as one big community — like singing Birkat Hamazon or joining Shabbat services — so we can share in the joy together.
+We strive to balance the value of individual Jewish practice with the expectations of our Jewish community.
+While there are sometimes personalized opportunities available, at most other times we ask everyone to take part in the camp community practice.

 🚫 Not OK at Camp (The “Don’ts”) We take safety and respect very seriously.
 The things below are never allowed.